The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 Fay’s Primary School World Language program is based on the F.L.E.X.
 (Foreign Language Experience) approach.

+Fay Kindergarteners study both French and Spanish, each for half of the school year, and this schedule continues through first and second grade.
 For both Spanish and French, students in Kindergarten are introduced to basic greetings and daily expressions related to the classroom.
 They also learn descriptive adjectives, such as color, size, and feelings.
 They are exposed to basic vocabulary related to numbers 1-20, days of the week, body parts, shapes, and action verbs.
 Games, traditional Francophone and Hispanic literature, and nursery rhymes are used to teach and reinforce the classroom material.
 The classroom routine includes greetings, circle time for storytelling, play and songs, and art projects.
 Cultural celebrations are highlighted in the Kindergarten program, and the children learn and observe important cultural celebrations, including Mexico’s Independence Day, Christmas in Latin America and Spain, Le poisson d’avril, and Mardi Gras.
+The children benefit from our “language helpers,” native and heritage speakers in the Upper School who volunteer in the classrooms and become the Kindergarteners’ mentors and friends.

 Music classes meet twice per six-day rotation and incorporate the Kodály method, which emphasizes singing, movement, listening, and games.
-Children engage with simple folk songs from around the world as well as masterworks such as Prokofiev’s Peter and the Wolf and Vivaldi’s The Four Seasons.
-Kindergarten music sets the stage for the development of music notation skills in grade one and instrumental playing in Lower and Upper School, where students can sing in one of our five choral groups or play in our concert bands, string ensemble, or bell choir.
+Students engage with simple folk songs from around the world as well as masterworks such as Prokofiev’s Peter and the Wolf and Vivaldi’s The Four Seasons.
+Students learn about the many characteristics of music, including tempo, rhythm, volume, and pitch, in preparation for learning the formal notation in grade one and instrumental playing in Lower and Upper School, where students can sing in one of our five choral groups or play in our concert bands, string ensemble, or bell choir.

 In Kindergarten, children become familiar with the library through in-depth explorations of each of its various sections beginning with picture books and moving through poetry, folk tales, and fairy tales.
 Kindergarteners learn about the parts of a book, identifying the author and illustrator, and then practice locating the book in a particular section of the library.
 Kindergarteners also explore their personal interests, develop a sense of who they are as readers, and practice responsibility as they browse and select books to check out.